gmc-code/PC-microbit-micropython/docs/images/bytearray_images.rst

 .. admonition:: Tasks

     #.
-Modify the code to produce a horizontal gradient of decreasing brightness.
+Modify the code to produce an alternating pattern of brightness 9 and 4.
     #.
-Modify the code to produce a horizontal gradient of decreasing then increasing brightness.
+Modify the code to produce a cyclic pattern of brightness 9 , 1 and 1.

     .. dropdown::
             :icon: codescan